Fede’s Guide to a Healthier Life

 The nose filters and humidifies air, slows the breath naturally, and produces nitric oxide, a molecule that opens blood vessels and improves circulation.
 Mouth breathing tends to engage the upper chest rather than the diaphragm, which is associated with shallower, faster breaths and a more activated nervous system.
 During hard exercise mouth breathing is often necessary, but defaulting to nasal breathing at rest is worth cultivating.

 Breathe less, not more.
 Your blood is already 95-99% saturated with oxygen.
-Bigger breaths don’t raise that.
-What determines how well your body uses the oxygen it has is carbon dioxide.
-CO2 is the trigger that causes blood vessels to open and oxygen to transfer from red blood cells to tissues.
-When you breathe too fast, you exhale too much CO2 and oxygen delivery worsens.
+Bigger breaths do not raise that.
+Carbon dioxide is part of what helps blood vessels open and oxygen move from red blood cells into tissue.
+When you breathe too fast, you blow off too much CO2 and things work worse, not better.
 Try slowing to around 5-6 breaths per minute through the nose.
-You will feel a mild air hunger, not distress, just a sense that you could take more.
-That feeling means CO2 tolerance is recalibrating.
-It passes.
+You should feel a mild air hunger, not distress.
+Just the sense that you could breathe more if you wanted to.
+That feeling usually settles as the pattern changes.

 Check your mechanics.
 One hand on the chest, one on the belly.
 On every inhale, the belly should move first and further.
 If your chest rises and your belly stays flat, you have defaulted to a chest-breathing pattern.
 Many adults have.
 It can be retrained with a few weeks of deliberate practice.